bridgetownrb/bridgetown/bridgetown-website/src/_docs/deployment.md

 ### nginx

-Just put and upload the `output` folder to somewhere in a nginx sometimes enough to work and below is an example of `conf` file.
+Just upload the `output` folder to somewhere accessible by nginx and configure your server.
+Below is an example of `conf` file:

 ```nginx
 server {